mgburns/Key-Auth/README.md

 Access your WordPress site's data through an easy-to-use HTTP REST API.

+**Important Note:** This is a community project, not an official REST API team project.
+Please note that this may have security and usability issues.

 ## About

 Allows Key Authentication access to the WordPress JSON API.